Home / Wellness / Dilated eye exams: The pros and cons

-“Looking through the pupil in an un-dilated eye is like looking through a key hole in a room and trying to see in,” said Dr. Brad Christopherson, a Marshfield Clinic optometrist.
-“It is much easier to open the door to see everything and improves our chances of detecting the smallest defect or problem.”
+“Looking through the pupil in an un-dilated eye is like looking through a key hole in a room,” said Dr. Brad Christopherson, a Marshfield Clinic optometrist.
+“It’s much easier to see everything by opening the actual door.
+Dilating the eye improves our chances of detecting even the smallest defects.”

 The exam can help detect problems, most notably: